M-Croghan/CSNotebook-Interview-Prep/SQL_Databases.md

     - Used when creating many-to-many relationships

 ### <span style="color: aqua">What is a foreign key?</span>
-A foreign key creates a relationship with another table
+A foreign key creates a relationship with another table and is only used in one to one relationships.

 ### <span style="color: aqua">What are two different types of indexes for a table? [??]</span>
 Clustered & Non-Clustered